IsThereAnyDeal/API/blueprint.md

 Ideally, game ID is the same the given store uses in their system.
 This method is the fastest and the most accurate.

 Most of the time the ID the store uses to identify the game can be guessed from URL or found in page source.
-However, internally, IDs on ITAD may differ from those used by stores.
-That is mainly due to historic reasons, where the real ID could not be fetched (mostly because it was unknown to us what the store uses to identify the game).
+However, internally, IDs on ITAD may differ from those used by stores (either because they are not known or IDs provided in feeds differ from what is shown in the store).
-In such cases we opted to use part of the URL as ID.
 If you are not sure what IDs we use for given store, you can contact us for more information.
 We don't list it for each store since the situation may change.

-> Take into consideration that game ID for given store as ITAD recognizes it may change.

 Requires `shop` and `game_id` parameters.